- Positions: Sr Electrical Engineer / Power Electronics Specialist

 After a brief period of Independent Consultant experience, he joined NRG Global Power as Sr. Electrical Engineer, and since late 2014 he has been instrumental in the growth and development of increased technical capabilities of this business, where he continues to provide Engineering support and Consulting services.

-Temporarily relocating back to México in 2017, he re-joined GE Prolec, where he has been tasked with the multinational standardization effort of this +3000 employee technology, design and manufacturing facility.
+Temporarily relocating back to México in 2017, he re-joined GE Prolec, where he has been tasked with the multinational standardization effort of this +3000 employee technology, design and manufacturing facility, and spearheading the research support efforts with two teams of Research Engineer, charged with development of novel power delivery strategies.

 He has been a University Lecturer, and his interests include the Protection of Power Systems, the Testing and Manufacturing of Electrical Apparatus, the use of novel technologies in Power Systems (microcontrollers, wireless, power electronics) and novel static and rotating machines.

-He has been an editor for the Australian Journal of Electrical and Electronics Engineering, a member of the IEEE, and was a member of the IEEE C57 Committee (Power Transformers), and he was an active member of a few ANSI/IEEE standards committees.
+He has been an editor for the Australian Journal of Electrical and Electronics Engineering, a current member of the IEEE, and is a current member of the IEEE C57 Committee (Power Transformers), and he is a very active member of a few ANSI/IEEE standards committees.

 He has a pending patent application covering the use of COTS microcontrolled SCR’s as a fast online tap changer for distribution transformers.